tayo-k/bmd/content/grow-tools.md

     - Held on a pre-arranged, regular basis
     - Primarily focused on the needs of the employee
     - Primarily focused on goals and opportunities
+    - Obligated to provide psychological safety of the individual
 2. **Skip-Level**

     The skip-level is a conversation between an individual and supervisors above their immediate supervisor - skipping any number of levels in the chain of responsibility.
 This skip in levels affords the employee the opportunity to communicate with more senior members of the engineering organization.
 Management in turn is provided more direct access to insights and intelligence regarding the functioning of their organization.
 This conversation is